emulsify-ds/emulsify-website/posts/emulsify-and-drupal.md

 Drupal 10 support has been removed.
 Drupal 11.3 or newer is required.
 The generated child theme frontend workflow moves from Webpack to Vite.
 Whisk should no longer be enabled directly.
 Existing child themes should be reviewed to make sure they inherit from `emulsify`.

-Those are real changes, but they are also changes with a clear direction.
+Those are real changes, but they are changes with a clear direction.

 The upgrade is not intended to be a reset.
 Existing Emulsify projects should not need to throw away their component architecture or start from scratch. **EC4.x continues to support existing component structures**, and the base theme integration keeps platform-specific behavior where those projects need it.